 Join the Geranium Society for a blooming great show and sale.
 Members will be on hand to share their knowledge on the amazing variety of geraniums.
 There will also be a huge variety of geraniums for sale – get a souvenir geranium to take home.

 Saturday 17 Sept, 8.30am –.. →

 One of the most beautiful and peaceful parks in Toowoomba is the University of Southern Queensland’s Japanese Garden.
 This 3 hectare site is one of Australia’s largest and most traditionally designed Japanese stroll gardens.
 Ju Raku En, roughly translated, means ‘to enjoy peace and.. →

-Now in its fourth year of providing succulent and plant collectors with a huge variety of succulents, bromeliads, indoor and outdoor plants, herbs and flowers and hand crafts.
-There will be local and interstate sellers and growers in attendance.. →
+Now in its fourth year of providing succulent and plant collectors with a huge variety of succulents, bromeliads, indoor and outdoor plants, garden items, herbs and flowers and hand crafts.
+2022 is shaping up to be our.. →

 The Toowoomba Clivia Society Inc will conduct its 17th Annual Clivia Show where exhibits of Clivias in flower in a variety of colours and types will be on display with Clivias, seedlings and seeds on sale.
 There will be a world class display of Clivias in flower with information on how to cultivate.. →